-Note: The photos in this post were taken at a local frozen yogurt shop the day my book released.
+Note: The photos in this post were taken at a local frozen yogurt shop the day my first book released.

 I wanted to write a book for a long time, but I was too busy, too scared, too tired, too something.
 I read books about writing, researched articles, thought, and gleaned all of the wisdom and knowledge I could.
 But it all boiled down to one thing: in order to be a writer I actually had to write.
 So I did, and here are a few things I learned in the process:

 My kids are going to get sick, my husband will sometimes work late, the phone will ring, and I still need to find time to make dinner and do laundry.
 It’s easy to stay busy, but nobody is going to make the time for my dream except me.